 Section 2.
-The Library Director shall have sole charge of the administration of the responsible for the care of the building and equipment; for the employment, development, and direction of the staff; for the efficiency of the Library's service to the community; for the annual preparation of a budget proposal; for the operation of the Library under the financial conditions set forth in the budget approved by the Board; and for submission of a written annual "State of the Library" report.
+The Library Director shall have sole charge of the administration of the Library, under the direction and review of the Board.
+The Library Director shall be responsible for the care of the building and equipment; for the employment, development, and direction of the staff; for the efficiency of the Library's service to the community; for the annual preparation of a budget proposal; for the operation of the Library under the financial conditions set forth in the budget approved by the Board; and for submission of a written annual "State of the Library" report.